ZenosParadox/pypi_flow/README.md

 ### That was easy!

-You packages should automatically install/upgrade from the PyPI website.
+Your packages should automatically install/upgrade from the PyPI website.

 Using speedy workflows and functional templates let you focus more on what matters: your code's functionality!